limabrena/uavnoma/README.md

 - Usage:

+	Run the file `pa-uav-noma.py` in your preferred IDE.

 	This application can be used as a study tool to understand the behavior of the achievable rate by two users and the influence of the allocation of power coefficients in a UAV-NOMA system.